magdemajt/tir-project-nodered/readme.md

 ## Overview

 This project was made for IoT classes on UST Cracow.
-The goal of this project was to create a software that can be used as a tool for monitoring the humidity of plant soil.
-The project was desinged for small devices like rasberry pi, however due to technical limitations we used Docker to simulate different parts of the system.
+The goal of this project was to create software that can be used as a tool for monitoring the humidity of plant soil.
+The project was designed for small devices like Raspberry pi however, due to technical limitations we used Docker to simulate different parts of the system.

-The application is composed of three different componnets:
+The application is composed of three different components:
-- Dirtmodel - mockup of the soil and deivce with sensors that would measure dirt humidity
+- Dirtmodel - mockup of the soil and device with sensors that would measure dirt humidity
-- Water Valve - a mockup of device that would control flow of the water, integrated in *Dirtmodel*
+- Water Valve - a mockup of a device that would control the flow of the water, integrated into *Dirtmodel*
-- Mqtt broker - in our case we used mosquitto, we use it to communicate between different components
+- MQTT broker - in our case we used mosquito, we use it to communicate between different components
-- Node Red - an proggraming tool for wiring together software and hardware
+- Node-Red - a programming tool for wiring together software and hardware

-Moreover, we implemneted an Node Red dashboard which will display all necessary information to the user and will alow him to control the Water Valve.
+Moreover, we implemented a Node-Red dashboard which will display all necessary information to the user and will allow him to control the Water Valve.

 ### How To Run Application

-We provide an Docker Compose container that contains the entire application.
-In order to run it make sure that you have Docker Compose installed and type:
+We provide a Docker Compose container that contains the entire application.
+To run it make sure that you have Docker Compose installed and type:

 ```
 docker compose up -d
 ```

-To interact with application proceede to https:localhost:1880/ui
+To interact with the application proceede to http://localhpst:1880/ui

 ### How to control the application